 Our net meets on Monday evening at 7:00 PM Eastern time on our repeater and is open to all Amateur Radio Operators.

-Next VE test session is Saturday August 28, 2021 We have made adjustments to adhere to the social distancing guidelines.
+Next VE test session is Saturday, September 25, 2021 We have made adjustments to adhere to the social distancing guidelines.
 Please check this web site for possible cancellation or change in location.
 Please arrive at 8:30 AM to fill out paperwork so test can begin at 9:00 AM.
-Test location may change due to the Red Cross moving.
+Test location is in the same building which now is owned by Sandusky County Chamber of Commerce.
 Please email Jay for updated information.
-2021 VE test sessions remaining are on August 28 (check for cancellation or location change), September 25, and November 27.
+2021 VE test sessions remaining are on September 25, and November 27.
 2022 test sessions are February 26, April 30, May 28, August 27, September 24, and November 26.
 Next meeting is Saturday October 2, 2021.
 See details above.

 Ohio State Parks On the Air is September 11, 2021.
 This is a great event to come and see how we operate portable for emergency situations.
 Come to meet us and get club updates, Amateur Radio information, and friendly conversation.
 We will be setting up at Catawba Island State Park.